squidfunk/mkdocs-material/docs/setup/building-for-offline-usage.md

     [Insiders].
 Note, however, that setup might be challenging if you're not experienced with MkDocs.

+> If you need to be able to build your documentation with and without
+> [Insiders], please refer to the [built-in plugins] section to learn how
+> shared configurations help to achieve this.

 The plugin will automatically disable [`use_directory_urls`][use_directory_urls] via `mkdocs.yml`, ensuring that users can open your documentation directly from the local file system.